Ecoyards provides complete lawn and landscape services with an emphasis on quality customer service and environmental responsibility.

 September 28, 2011 @ 8:45 pm

 At Ecoyards, we pride ourselves on our professionalism, knowledge, and high standards in the landscape industry.
-This year, owner Andy Nicholls took the extra step to become a Landscape Industry Certified Manager through the Professional Landcare Network (PLANET).
+This year, owner Andy took the extra step to become a Landscape Industry Certified Manager through the National Association of Landscape Professionals.
 On Sept.
-21, PLANET announced that Andy has successfully earned his certification.
-He is now a nationally-certified landscape manager in Seattle.
-PLANET is an international association serving lawn care professionals, maintenance contractors, installation/design/build professionals, and interiorscapers.
+21, the National Association of Landscape Professionals announced that Andy has successfully earned his certification.
+He is now a nationally-certified landscape manager in Seattle. the National Association of Landscape Professionals is an international association serving lawn care professionals, maintenance contractors, installation/design/build professionals, and interiorscapers.

 To get his certification, Andy underwent an exhaustive written examination that tested his knowledge, skills and theory in all aspects of working in the landscape industry.
 He had to demonstrate mastery of seven topics covering leadership and corporate citizenship; production operations/horticulture; sales and marketing; strategic planning; human resources; risk, law, and contracts; and corporate financial management.
 The program requires that he maintains certification through mandatory continuing education.